 WHAT WE’VE ACHIEVED TO DATE

 Sold 35,000 pounds of local produce to date through two youth-managed GrowNYC Youthmarkets;

 Conducted outreach to three businesses through the Pitkin Avenue Business Improvement District to connect them to the City’s Shop Healthy initiative;

-Planted a new community garden at New York City Housing Authority’s Brownsville Houses in collaboration with the Mayor’s Office of Criminal Justice and youth corps from Green City Force.
+Planted a new community garden at New York City Housing Authority’s Brownsville Houses in collaboration with the Mayor’s Office of Criminal Justice and youth corps from Green City Force; and

 BUILT ENVIRONMENT & PHYSICAL ACTIVITY

 Worked in collaboration with community partners in the East New York neighborhood to complete 18 miles of bike lanes between the two neighborhoods;